supabase/wrappers/wrappers/src/fdw/firebase_fdw/README.md

 cargo pgx install --pg-config [path_to_pg_config] --features firebase_fdw
 ```

-If you are using [Supabase](https://www.supabase.com), go to https://app.supabase.com/project/_/database/extensions to enable this FDW.
+If you are using [Supabase](https://www.supabase.com), this FDW is already included in `Wrappers` extension, go to https://app.supabase.com/project/_/database/extensions to enable it.

 ## Basic usage